A robot is combing the sea floor for debris from the Titan submersible implosion as a multinational investigation begins | KRDO

 US and Canadian authorities have also been conducting interviews in the port of St. John’s, Canada, where the Polar Prince returned Saturday with its flags at half-mast.

-“This case has been extremely complex, involving a coordinated international, interagency and private sector response in an unforgiving and difficult to access region of the ocean,” Mauger said Sunday.
+“This case has been extremely complex, involving a coordinated international, interagency and private sector response in an unforgiving and difficult to access region of the ocean,” US Coast Guard Rear Adm.
+John Mauger, the First Coast Guard District commander, said Sunday.

 The Coast Guard announced the vessel suffered a “catastrophic implosion,” killing everyone on board.